Faolan-Rad/FaoLogiX/README.md

+# FaoLogiX
+This is a repo for Faolans logiX NeosVR plugin witch adds much needed things to LogiX

+## Features
+*CollectionsX
-# CollectionsX
+## CollectionsX
-CollectionsX is a NeosVR Plugin for Collections like arrays,list,maps,json objects and a bit more.
+CollectionsX is for Collections like arrays,list,maps,json objects and a bit more.